alexahn/gauze/README.md

 ### Realms

 #### Abstract
-THe abstract realm contains the atomic defintions in the realm.
+The abstract realm contains the atomic defintions in the realm.

 #### Structure
 The structure realm contains structural information for the entities in the realm.